 1. Give your Message an Image form

 You cannot simply get your message across to your audience without a supporting and relevant image.
-Turn your message into a graphical form and then showcase it.
+Turn your message into a graphical form through creative presentation techniques and then showcase it.
 Your message can only create an impact on the minds of your prospects when you connect it to an image.

 Because images are easier to remember and have a great explanatory power.
-Keep it simple yet meaningful.
+Keep your powerpoint presentation simple yet meaningful.
 So that even a layperson can grasp in no time, what you actually want to convey.

 2. Use Conceptual Images, Not Literal Ones